codeplatoon-devops/pre-work/README.md

 # DevOps Course Pre-Work

-> @BenjaminCohen here.
-I'm going to use these 'asides' to add comments.

-> My main goals for this document are:
-> 1) We want to set clear expectations about what the pre-work is and what is expected in terms of effort and what passing means *precisely* and
-> 2) Everything we expect them to learn and that we link to as an external learning resource should have some kind of complementary quiz to test the material.
-I don't think it will be useful to the instructors or the students to throw a bunch of links at them that we never test them on, as the students will likely not engage with it deeply, and as an instructor we cannot actually expect that knowledge has already been absorbed.

 ## 📜 Course Description

 Congratulations on your acceptance into Code Platoon - we are excited to have you!
-To best prepare you for the rigors of DevOps engineering and our immersive bootcamp, we have created a pre-work program.
-This document will outline all the things you need to do in order to show up prepared for the first day.
+This pre-work program was created to best prepare you for the rigors of our immersive bootcamp and ultimately for a professional role as a DevOps engineer.
+This document will outline all the things you need to do in order to show up prepared on the first day.
 Please read through it carefully and let us know if you have any questions.

 ## 📚 Expectations